isomerpages/bca-buildsg/_explore-the-sector/Sectoral Outlook.md

 </div>
 <h3>Transformation of the Built Environment (BE) Sector</h3>
 <p>As we shape Singapore’s landscape, we also ensure that we are building
-a sustainable and innovative future by focusing on smart technologies, green building practices and digitalisation.</p>
+a sustainable and innovative future by focusing on digitalisation, green building practices, and smart technologies.</p>
+<p></p>
 <h3>Going Digital</h3>
 <p></p>
 <div class="isomer-image-wrapper">